csantosbh/Lauen/docs/source/server.rst

    :param path: Complete path to a project.json file.

+.. function:: processAsset(path, saveProject) -> <assetFlyweight>

+   Loads the asset from disk, parses it and extracts its metadata (like modification time for any regular asset and public fields for script assets) and caches that metadata.

+   For user scripts, this function also determines the script id when it is first detected.

+   :param path: Complete path to the asset file.
+   :param saveProject: If ``True``, the project will be saved after the asset is processed.

 ---------
 Asset Folder Watcher
 ---------
-This submodule is responsible for watching the assets folder within the project root.
+This submodule is responsible for watching file changes in the project folder
+$PROJ_ROOT$.
 Whenever a new file is created, updated or deleted, it broadcasts an :ref:`AssetWatch socket event <server-events>`.

 It exposes the function ``stopWatcher()``, which must be called prior to shutting down the server, as it will stop the folder watcher thread.